VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter02.md

 An application window usually includes the following parts:
 - A visible border.
-- A window `ID`, which is used by programs to operate the window and is referred as “window handle” in MiniGUI.
+- A window ID, which is used by programs to operate the window and is referred as “window handle” in MiniGUI.
 - Some other characteristics, such as, height, width and background color etc.